 As a precondition for receiving any federally funded grants or contracts, NC State is required to certify that it is providing a drug-free workplace.
 In February 2023, NC State adopted a new Regulation on maintaining a Drug and Alcohol Free Workplace.
 Every employee of the university is responsible for being familiar and complying with the terms of this regulation.
 Any employee reporting to work under the influence of alcohol or illegal drugs or using alcohol or illegal drugs on the job will be subject to appropriate disciplinary action and/or other corrective measures.
 In addition to NC State's Policy on Illegal Drugs and Regulation on a Drug and Alcohol Free Workplace, the university is required to adhere to all federal policies.
 As a condition of employment, any faculty, staff, or student employee must notify the university of any criminal conviction, including alcohol or drug convictions, no later than five (5) days after such conviction.
 It is extremely important that you comply with the policies on illegal drugs and alcohol, which have been implemented by the federal government and the university's governing bodies.
-Maintaining an alcohol and drug-free workplace will benefit us all.
-The Drug and Alcohol Free Workplace Regulation can be found on the university's Policies, Regulations & Rules website at https://policies.ncsu.edu/regulation/reg-04-10-01-drug-and-alcohol-free-workplace/.
+Maintaining an alcohol and drug-free workplace benefits us all.
+The Drug and Alcohol Free Workplace Regulation can be found in REG 04.10.01 Drug and Alcohol Free Workplace.